Slimsnapz/MTN-stock-analysis-deep-learning/README.md

 #### -- Project Status: [Completed]

 ## Project Description
+### Overview
-After finishing Kaggle's amazing time series course, it only makes sense to pick up a project related to the topic.
+it only makes sense to pick up a project related to the topic.
 I decided to explore stock price prediction ideas since it is perhaps the simplest form of a time series project out there.
-However, instead of picking up the popular or hot company stocks (like AAPL, Tesla, etc.), I thought it would be best to analyze a local public company close to home, namely Telkom Indonesia.
-Telkom Indonesia is a multinational telecommunications conglomerate and is one of the most popular stocks listed on the Indonesia Stocks Exchange.
-In this project, I will be using Telkom's stock data from 2016 to 2021 to apply time series analysis techniques as well as creating a stacked LSTM model to learn and forecast the data.
+I thought it would be best to analyze a local public company close to home, namely MTN Nigeria.
+MTN Nigeria is a company that primarily offers cellular network access and ICT solutions.
+It's services portfolio include mobile voice, text services, Internet services, such as video calling, data services and Internet browsing, mobile Internet and mobile WiFi services..
+In this project, I will be using MTN stock data from 2020 to 2024 to apply time series analysis techniques as well as creating a LSTM model to learn and forecast the data.
+The MTN Stock Analysis project aims to leverage machine learning techniques, particularly deep learning with Long Short-Term Memory (LSTM) networks, to analyze and forecast the stock prices of MTN Nigeria, a leading telecommunications provider in Nigeria.
+This project integrates various methodologies, including time series data preprocessing, visualization, and LSTM modeling, to derive insights and predictions about MTN Nigeria's stock performance.

 ### Methods Used
-* Web Scraping
 * Time Series Data Preprocessing
 * Time Series Data Visualization
 * Stacked Long Short-Term Memory Neural Networks

 ### Technologies
 * Python
-* BeautifulSoup4
 * Pandas
 * Matplotlib, Seaborn
 * Tensorflow